Welcome to today's edition of the Rush 24-7 podcast.

 What can we do?

-Democrat leaders fear that Congressman William Jefferson, Democrat Louisiana, his indictment coming exactly one year after Pelosi engineered his ouster from the Ways and Means Committee could rekindle a smoldering dispute between the Speaker and the Black Caucus, who were once pillars of her power.
+Democrat leaders fear that Congressman William Jefferson, Democrat Louisiana, his indictment coming exactly one year after Pelosi engineered his ouster from the Ways and Means Committee could rekindle a smoldering dispute between the Speaker and the black caucus, who were once pillars of her power.

-I'll analyze this story without subjecting you to any of the insulting details of it after we come back from this brief EIB extreme, obscene Profit Center timeout.
+I'll analyze this story without subjecting you to any of the insulting details of it after we come back from this brief EIB extreme, obscene profit center timeout.

-Yes, serving humanity simply by showing up, now documented to be almost always right, 98.7% of the time.
+Yes, serving humanity simply by showing up, now documented to be almost always right 98.7% of the time.

 Great to have you with us, folks.

-Always a thrill and a delight to telephone number 800-282-2882.
+Always a thrill and a delight.

-So the story out of the Washington Post, Democrats fear a wider black caucus Pelosi rift.
+So, the story out of the Washington Post, Democrats fear a wider black caucus Pelosi rift.

-Here you have Congressman William Jefferson, Democrat Louisiana caught red-handed taking a bribe.
+Here you have Congressman William Jefferson, Democrat Louisiana, caught red-handed taking a bribe.

 He is indicted.